saiteja-gatadi1996/ecommerce_MERN/README.md

 ---

-## 7. Notification/Event Persistence
+## 7. Notification and Event Persistence

 Notification service currently supports:

 - consuming important business events
-- storing notification/event records
+- storing notification and event records
-- acting as an event history/audit-style service
+- acting as an event history or audit-style service

 ### Why this matters